-Goal Statement: Build healthy, connected, and sustainable communities where residents have equitable access to services and amenities.
+Goal Statement: Build healthy, connected, and sustainable communities where all residents have access to services and amenities.

-Objective 5.1 Foster a community-centered, equity-based approach to implement community development and economic revitalization.
+Objective 5.1 Foster a community-centered approach to implement community development and economic revitalization that supports fair access to opportunity for all.

 - 5.1.1 Build up capacity of and support local non-profits to grow self-sustaining, community-based institutions.
 [Communities] - 5.1.2 Build capacity of and support local governments to achieve locally desired economic and community development goals.
 [Communities] - 5.1.3 Promote better access to and coordinate social services for residents.
-[Residents] - 5.1.4 Improve communications with residents, paying special attention to those with unique needs related to disability, language and other barriers.
-[Residents] - 5.1.5 Improve community engagement by involving community members and stakeholders in an authentic way that centers them in processes and informs planning.
+[Residents] - 5.1.4 Improve communications and education around programs and services, paying special attention to residents with unique needs.
+[Residents] - 5.1.5 Improve community engagement by involving more community members and stakeholders in an authentic way that centers them in processes and informs planning.
 [Communities] - 5.1.6 Utilize innovative practices to streamline the procurement process to make it more efficient and accessible.
 [Businesses]